 This healthy salad is a great way to jump start your Spring!
 Quinoa, black beans, mango and vegetables with cilantro and lime juice – a delicious combination perfect for lunch or as a side dish. (perfect for Meatless Mondays!)
 Leftovers are great, the flavors only get better the next day.

 This recipe is from the archives, since the weather is getting warmer I find myself craving more salads and lighter dishes like this.
 It's packed with vitamin C, vitamin A, fiber, folate, iron and lutein so it's not just tasty, it's good for you.

 This recipe is from The Plant-Powered Diet by Sharon Palmer, RD who I met in California on my trip to the Dole Blogger Summit.
-If you are interested in adding more vegetables and plant-based foods to your diet, this is the book for you.
+A great book if you're are interested in adding more vegetables and plant-based foods to your diet.

 Southwestern Black Bean, Quinoa and Mango Medley

 Servings: 6 Serving Size: 1 cup • Old Points: 3 pts • Points+: 4 pts